 Evelyn Hardcastle will be murdered every day at 11:00 PM.
 In order to escape Blackheath, Aiden Bishop must solve her murder.
 He will wake up every day for 8 days inhabiting a different host body.

 Everything is explained and in hindsight is so clear but, will keep you guessing throughout the entire book.
-This is a murder mystery but with a twist, and a delightful one at that.
+This is a locked room mystery but with a twist, and a delightful one at that.
+Since it’s set on a remote estate, it definitely qualifies for our list of books about isolation.

 The magic and the orphan aspect are all reminiscent of Harry Potter.
 The story has just a touch of magic but somehow seems completely relevant to our society now.
-This book is a must-read for anyone who needs a feel-good book.
+Life on a secluded island makes this a fantasy isolation book!